 MOD IRN/61A21A5/1

 11.44 The notified date20, 21 of bringing into use of any frequency assignment to a space station of a satellite network shall be not later than seven years following the date of receipt by the Bureau of the relevant complete information under No. 9.1 or 9.2, as appropriate.
-Any frequency assignment not brought into use within the required period shall be cancelled by the Bureau after having informed the administration at least three months before the expiry of this period.
-(WRC-12)
+Any frequency assignment not brought into use within the required periodADD 21bis shall be cancelled by the Bureau after having informed the administration at least three months before the expiry of this period.
+(WRC-15)

 Reasons: In Method E4, a situation of satellite failure during the bringing into use period is considered.
 There are some concerns that if during this period the satellite suffers a failure on orbit then the frequency assignments of the associated network shall not be considered as brought into use and consequently it is not possible to apply RR No. 11.49 to its frequency assignments, i.e. to suspend its usage.
 In order to address this concern, an additional provision RR No. 11.44.3 allows to extend for 3 years the date of bringing into use from the date of the failure.
 In other words in applying this method the regulatory time-limit for the protection of frequency assignments could be 10 years plus 90 days without applying the suspension provision as described in RR No. 11.49.